-Step 9.
+Step 8.
 Setting Up Attached Devices

 - 1. During the setup of each device, connect only the device end of the signal cable.
 Do not connect the device signal cables to the rack now. - 2.
-Do the setup procedures in the documentation for each device being attached to the rack; then return to "Step 10.
+Perform the setup procedures for each device being attached to the rack.
+(Refer to the documentation provided with each device.)
+Then return to "Step 9.
 Updating the Device Records".